 - Server 2012 and 2012 R2

-if you want to know more about the technical details (how the hash is calculated), please read my previous blog post.
+if you want to know more about the technical details, please read my previous blog post.

 how to use